Ertaç Özbir: Club career

 Özbir began his amateur footballing career as a youth player with Sincan Belediyespor.
 After four years with the club, he was transferred to Etimesgut Şekerspor. Özbir made his professional debut against Tokatspor on 14 February 2010.
 He totaled 13 appearances in the TFF Second League during the 2009–10 season.
 Kasımpaşa transferred him before the start of the 2010–11 season, making his Süper Lig against Antalyaspor on 3 October 2010.
 On 28 August 2019, Özbir signed a two-year contract with Gençlerbirliği.
 On 4 October 2020, Özbir returned to Yeni Malatyaspor, signing a two-year contract.

 Özbir was transferred to Adana Demirspor in the 2022 summer transfer period.
-He made debut in his new team against Giresunspor on 8 August 2022.
+He made his debut in his new team against Giresunspor on 8 August 2022.
 In his first season, as the first goalkeeper of the team, he made the first 11 appearances in 32 league matches.
 He kept a clean sheet in 8 matches.